You have probably found this post because you want to know how to make money with a blog.

 13. Sell memberships

-Having a membership or restricted area of your blog is a great way to charge your super fans for the privilege of receiving specialised content.
+Having a membership or restricted area of your blog is a great way to charge your super fans for the privilege of receiving specialized content.

 - The exclusivity makes them feel special